Myndex/SAPC-APCA/JS/ReadMe.md

 This APCA function takes sRGB encoded integer values 0-255.
 Useful if you already have good input parsing.

 ## LowConSAPCsRGB.js
-The SAPC version(s) are AGPL v3, with various added or experimental freatures such as the Low Contrast extention that enables measuring low contrasts down to about 1 or 2 Percent.
-These versions are not necessarrly compliant with the emerging accessibility conformance model.
+The SAPC version(s) are AGPL v3, with various added or experimental freatures such as the Low Contrast extension that enables measuring low contrasts down to about 1 or 2 Percent.
+These versions are not necessarily compliant with the emerging accessibility conformance model.

 ### PLANNED:
 #### Adds for SAPC: